SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 ### Tokenizer

-**Important: This section doesn't apply to OpenAI API.
-SillyTavern will always use a matching tokenizer for OpenAI models.**

 A tokenizer is a tool that breaks down a piece of text into smaller units called tokens.
 These tokens can be individual words or even parts of words, such as prefixes, suffixes, or punctuation.
 A rule of thumb is that one token generally corresponds to 3~4 characters of text.

 SillyTavern provides a "Best match" option that tries to match the tokenizer using the following rules depending on the API provider used.